 “These are wonderful books for children just learning to read,” says Smith, adding that she has several sets of of BOB Books at home.
 Shop all BOB Books.

 3. Pete the Cat: 5 Far-Out Books in 1 Box!
 (PreK-3)

-No home library would be complete without Pete the Cat hanging out on your shelves.
+No home library would be complete without Pete the Cat hanging out on its shelves.
 “Many of these books have a great lesson within the story but are also entertaining,” says Smith.
 This box includes Pete the Cat and the Bad Banana, Pete the Cat: Pete’s Train Trip, Pete the Cat: Scuba-Cat, Pete the Cat and the Surprise Teacher, and Pete the Cat’s Groovy Bake Sale.
-Have a major Pete fan on your hands?
-You can also get a Pete plush to go with the books!

 4. Oh, the Places You’ll Go! by Dr. Seuss (PreK-3)

 "Today is your day.
 You're off to great places!
 You're off and away!"

 It’s not just for graduations: Reading this classic book is a wonderful way to remind children about the importance of hard work — and the fact that they can be whatever they want to be, says Smith.